feiskyer/kube-copilot/README.md

   audit security issues for a Pod

 Options:
-  --verbose     Enable verbose information of copilot execution steps --model TEXT  OpenAI model to use for copilot execution, default is gpt-4 --help        Show this message and exit.
+  --verbose      Enable verbose information of copilot execution steps --model MODEL  OpenAI model to use for copilot execution, default is gpt-4 --help         Show this message and exit.
 ```

 ### Diagnose Problems for Pod